Legendile7/GridShift/README.md

 GridShift v1.10.4

-GridShift Cipher © 2021 by Divesh Gupta is licensed under CC BY-NC-ND 4.0.
+GridShift Cipher © 2021 by Legendile7 is licensed under CC BY-NC-ND 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/

 GridShift is an original algorithm that encrypts a message using a key.